dillonhuff/clockwork/README.md

 Please install the specific versions of the listed dependencies.
 Do not just take the latest release on NTL or barvinok.

-* barvinok-0.41 - [download here](http://barvinok.gforge.inria.fr/), note that linux users may need to manually add -lpthread to the include path
+* barvinok-0.41 - [download here](http://barvinok.gforge.inria.fr/), note that linux users may need to manually add -lpthread to the LIBS field (change "LIBS = -lntl -lgmp", to "LIBS = -lpthread -lntl -lgmp")
 * ntl-11.4.1 - [download here](https://shoup.net/ntl/download.html)

 ## Build instructions